Timișoara Municipal Hospital: New Clinics

+The New Clinics operate in the former building of the Infantry Cadet School (Kaiserlich und Königlich Infanterie Kadettenschule), founded in 1869.
+The structure was erected between 1902 and 1903 on the site of a former bastion demolished at the end of the 19th century, based on the plans of military engineer and architect Alfred Wärner.
+After World War I, in 1921, the Artillery Officers' Training School relocated here and remained until 1940, when it was transferred to Pitești.
+Following nationalization in 1948, the building and its annexes were assigned to the Municipal Hospital in 1950.
+Over time, some of the annexes were demolished, while restoration and rehabilitation works carried out in a Brutalist style led to the removal of the façade decorations, statues, and the monumental attic.
+The original brick and wrought-iron fence surrounding the property also disappeared.

 Dumitru Popescu Clinical Hospital of Obstetrics and Gynecology

 In 1921, gynecologist Ludwig Diel founded Timișoara's second women's sanatorium in Iosefin.
 Diel studied surgery and gynecology at the University of Budapest and later pursued further training with Professors Hans von Haberer and August Bier.
 Following nationalization in 1948, the Dumitru Popescu Clinical Hospital of Obstetrics and Gynecology was established from this foundation.
 In August 2011, it became part of the Municipal Hospital and is now represented by six departments.